Wimberton/OriginPalia/README.md

 Big thanks to @klukule for their [Palia ESP DX11 / DX12 source on GitHub](https://github.com/klukule/PaliaHook).
 Without that, I wouldn't have taken the time to build something from it.

-Thanks to @VoidPollo for the continued work, restructuring, and mainteinace!
+Thanks to @VoidPollo for the continued work, restructuring, and maintenance!
 A real CHAD in the team!
 Couldn't do this without you!

 ## Compatibility
 - Standalone Client Support